 The poncho isn't suitable for extremely windy conditions - in those you're better off wearing a jacket (or taking shelter!) - but it's our pick for all-round rain wear in Sydney.
 You can combine it with some rain pants for particularly rainy days.

-We have the AGU Rain Poncho in stock in red, blue, and black.
-They'll set you back $85.
+We have the AGU Rain Poncho in stock in a variety of colours.